devices-lab/solderbit-gamepad/README.md

 ![solder:bit Gamepad](./media/v0.8/main.png "A render of the latest solder:bit Gamepad")

-TThe solder:bit Gamepad is a kit for learning to solder with surface-mount (SMT) components.
+The solder:bit Gamepad is a kit for learning to solder with surface-mount (SMT) components.
 When assembled, the device functions as a gamepad that connects to a BBC micro:bit.
 You can then program it as the input controls for any micro:bit project you create!

 This soldering kit is designed to accommodate a wide range of soldering abilities, from complete novices to more experienced solderers.
 To support this, the kit comes in two variants:

+### Bare PCB

-1. **Bare PCB** — you start with just the printed circuit board (PCB) and solder all of the components yourself.
+You start with just the printed circuit board (PCB) and solder all of the components yourself.
 Some components are small, making for a fun challenge for those up to the task!

 ![Bare PCB](./media/v0.8/bare-pcb.png)

+### Partially-assembled PCB

-2. **Partially-assembled PCB** — this variant comes with some of the smaller components already pre-soldered.
+This variant comes with some of the smaller components already pre-soldered.
 All components required for the device to function, including the power protection circuitry, are pre-placed.
 One button and one LED are also pre-soldered.
 Your task is to solder the remaining components.

 ![Partially-assembled PCB](./media/v0.8/partially-assembled.png)